Account

 Changes to UK Alcohol Duty blog image

-Alcohol duty is levied by HM Revenue and Customs and is accounted for by producers and importers of alcoholic products and included in the prices they charge.
+Alcohol duty is the tax on alcohol levied by HM Revenue and Customs and is accounted for by producers and importers of alcoholic products and included in the prices they charge.

-While these changes are meant to simplify duty by removing the separate volume-based taxes on beer, cider, spirits and wine in favour of a blanket ABV based rise across all drinks, we all know this is rarely the case.
+The strength-based duty system implemented in 2023 remains the same.
+In August of that year, the previous alcohol duty ended, and duty on alcoholic drinks rose in line with inflation and according to their alcohol content.
+These changes were intended to simplify duty by removing the separate volume-based taxes on beer, cider, spirits and wine in favour of a blanket ABV based rise across all drinks, but we all know that's rarely the case.

-The good news for lovers of Pet Nats and orange wines is that the fermentation process of many natural wines means they often have a lower ABV, and wines under 11.5% won’t feel the effects of these rates quite as severely.
+The good news for lovers of Pet Nats and orange wines was that the fermentation process of many natural wines means they often have a lower ABV, and wines under 11.5% won’t feel the effects of these rates quite as severely.
+But it's bad news for fans of big reds as higher ABV wines attract more duty.

 These changes are a reminder of what the price on your bottle actually means, and why you still get so much more bang for your buck with bottles from small producers.